SRombauts/UEGitPlugin/README.md

 - Git LFS (Github, Gitlab, Bitbucket), git-annex, git-fat and git-media are working with Git 2.10+
 - Windows, Mac and Linux

-### What *cannot* be done presently (TODO list):
+### What *cannot* be done presently
 - Branch/Merge are not in the current Editor workflow
 - Fetch/Push are not in the current Editor workflow
 - Amend a commit is not in the current Editor workflow
 - Revert All (using either "Stash" or "reset --hard")
-- configure user name & email ('git config user.name' & git config user.email')
+- Configure user name & email ('git config user.name' & git config user.email')
+- Configure remote origin URL ('git remote add origin url')

-### Known issues:
+### Known issues
 - the Editor does not show deleted files (only when deleted externaly?)
 - the Editor does not show missing files
 - missing localisation for git specific messages
 - displaying states of 'Engine' assets (also needs management of 'out of tree' files)
-- issue #22: A Move/Rename leaves a redirector file behind
-- renaming a Blueprint in Editor leaves a tracker file, AND modify too much the asset to enable git to track its history through renaming
+- renaming a Blueprint in Editor leaves a redirector file, AND modify too much the asset to enable git to track its history through renaming
-- file history show Changelist as signed integer instead of hexadecimal SHA1
-- standard Editor commit dialog ask if user wants to "Keep Files Checked Out" => no use for Git or Mercurial CanCheckOut()==false
+- standard Editor commit dialog asks if user wants to "Keep Files Checked Out" => no use for Git or Mercurial CanCheckOut()==false

 Windows:
 ### Getting started